コンピュータベースレーザー血流計 OMEGAFLO-Lab

 Fig.2 Scattered light from moving particles and static material

-Figure 3 shows the block diagram of the electric cinvertercircuit of the OMEGAFLO, FLO-Lab.
-This is constructed from the laser unit, the photo detector (photo-diode) and the opt-electric converter amplifier.
+Figure 3 shows the block diagram of the components in the Laser unit of OMEGAFLO-Lab.
+This Laser unit consists of the laser unit, the photo detector (photo-diode), the opt-electric converter amplifier and the AD converter.
 The power is supplied from the USB of a computer.

-The raw signal, S(ω), after the opt-electric converter is input to the computer through the A/D converter, and the calculating blood flow is operated according to the eq.
+The raw signal, S(ω), the output of the opt-electric converter, is input to the computer through the A/D converter, and the blood flow value is operated according to the eq.
 (1).
-The power spectrum is obtained by FFT, and the frequency characteristic is shown on the computer display.
-The time for data acquisition for FFT is expressed as ,
+The power spectrum is obtained by FFT(Fast Fourier Transform) and shown on the computer display.
+The data acquisition time, Tc, for FFT is expressed as ,

 Fig3.
 Block diagram of Computer-based laser blood flowmeter